skjaeve/cmake-tutorial-workthough/index.md

 Here is my starting point: I know a little C++.
 I can write simple and slightly complicated Makefiles.
 I struggle to make Make do what I want.

 So, time to learn some CMake.
 Let's try the tutorial.
+As I write this, the latest CMake and tutorial are at version 3.24.1.

 Okay, I'll get started.
 I download [the CMake tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/index.html) and unzip somewhere suitable.